jarviscanada/jarvis_data_eng_HussainFathi/core_java/grep/README.md

 ## Introduction
 The purpose of this project is to automate the process of searching through multiple files in order to find specific keywords.
-Given a directory, the following app searches through all the files and outputs a text file containing all the lines that matches a specified regex pattern.
+Given a directory, the following app searches through all the files and outputs a text file containing all the lines that matches an inputted regex pattern.
 The app is developed in Java using IntelliJ Idea and Maven as the project management tool.
 For better efficiency Java Stream APIs were employed.
-The app was packaged using Docker.
+The app was packaged using Docker for easier distribution.

 ## Quick Start
 1. Firstly pull the Docker image from DockerHub: